Potez 37: Development

 The date of the first flight of the Potez 37 is not known but test flights, flown by Lemoine, were under way by June 1930.
 Lemoine and Duroyon continued development flying until at least the end of July.
-They reported agreeable and straightforward handing characteristics.
+They reported agreeable and straightforward handling characteristics.

 The S.T.I.Aé Concours des avions de grande reconnaissance (Long range reconnaissance aircraft competition) began at Villacoublay in April 1931, with all prototypes bar the Breguet gathered together.
 The selection process was unusually long and, while it continued, a second Potez 37 was completed and began testing.
 It had been fitted with a new radiator and preliminary flights suggested it was faster.
 In April 1932, after a year of contest, the ANF-Mureax 111 was declared winner so no more Potez 37s were built.

 One at least was still flying about eighteen months later and took part in the 3rd Tour de France du Prototypes in September 1933.
 Starting on 9 September the eight prototypes, led by Jonchay in the Potez, flew from Orly on a nine-day circuit around northern France.

 From 1930 to 1938 French military prototypes appeared on the Civil Register in the F-AKxx group.
 The first Potez 37 was F-AKFS and the second F-AKFT.
 The register records a type change of the latter to Potez 371.